Wodie/HDLC_Board/README.md

 Buffer from Async to Sync is limited to 120/112 bytes, but need testing.

-To use the QuantarNetwork program copy QuantarNetwork.pl, congfig.ini, and Speech.ini to a folder, update the config.ini file with your callsign and IP address, etc and install the required Perl libraries using the follownig commands:
+To use the QuantarNet program copy QuantarNet.pl, congfig.ini, and Speech.ini to a folder, update the config.ini file with your callsign and IP address, etc and install the required Perl libraries using the follownig commands:

 sudo cpan